mvolkmann/blog/src/smalltalk.md

 | blue circle with rotate icon         | lower-left  | drag to rotate item                             |
 | dull yellow circle with odd shape    | left side   | click to collapse (hide) the item (3)           |
 | orange circle with wrench            | left side   | opens an "Explore" window (4)                   |

+A morph can also be dragged directly without opening its halo and using the drag buttons.
+This only works in the area that is dragged does not process mouse events.
+For example, you cannot drag a morph that contains a button by dragging the button.

 TODO: How can you change the point about which a morph rotates?